BabisDaoutis/DONHaClassifier/README.md

 # DONHa classifier

-The DONHa (D4000, [OIII], [NII], and Hα) activity classsifer - decomposing galaxy activity
+The DONHa (D4000, [OIII], [NII], and Hα) activity classifer - decomposing galaxy activity

 A Random Forest-based, 4-dimensional galaxy activity classifier

-Repository for galaxy activity clasifier from the paper "Novel diagnostic methods for resolving galaxy activity: From seagull to hummingbird"\
+Repository for galaxy activity classifier from the paper "Novel diagnostic methods for resolving galaxy activity: From seagull to hummingbird"\
 Astronomy & Astrophysics\
 ArXiv: \